ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 invalid or otherwise untrusted.

 The header field MAY also include the standard "realm" parameter, if desired.
 Issuance protocols MAY require other parameters.
-Clients SHOULD ignore unknown parameters in challenges, except if otherwise specified by issuance protocols.
+Clients MUST ignore unknown parameters in challenges.

 As an example, the WWW-Authenticate header field could look like this: